IBM/aspera-cli/docs/README.erb.md

 Test " ' & \
 ```

-If the value to be used is in a more complex structure, then the `@ruby:` modifier can be used: it allows any ruby code in expression, including reading from file or env var.
+If the value to be used is in a more complex structure, then the `@ruby:` modifier can be used: it allows any Ruby code in expression, including reading from file or env var.
 In those cases, there is no character to protect because values are not parsed by the shell, or JSON or even Ruby.

 ```bash
 <%=cmd%> conf echo @ruby:"{'title'=>File.read('title.txt')}" --format=json